Enforcer (ice hockey): Summer 2011 enforcer deaths

 Another possible reason for the decline in fighting and the use of the enforcer role is greater awareness of the risks from head trauma and resulting chronic traumatic encephalopathy (CTE) and the mood alteration that is associated with the condition.
 During the summer of 2011, three NHL enforcers died.
 Derek Boogaard died at the age of 28 from an accidental mixture of painkillers and alcohol.
 Rick Rypien died at the age of 27 from what was later confirmed as a suicide.
 Wade Belak was found dead at the age of 35 in his Toronto hotel room in circumstances that caused a newspaper's police source to categorize his death as a suicide.
 A year earlier in July 2010, Bob Probert died of an apparent heart attack in his mid-40s.
 Later tests indicated brain damage and CTE from his years of fighting.

 Retired enforcer Georges Laraque has suggested that the National Hockey League Players' Association provide counselling to enforcers.
-Sports journalist and writer Roy Macgregor opines that in light of recent tragic events there should be more done about it, including eliminating the role altogether.
+Sports journalist and writer Roy MacGregor opines that in light of recent tragic events there should be more done about it, including eliminating the role altogether.
 New York Times sportswriter John Branch covered Boogaard's death and the "epidemic" of chronic traumatic encephalopathy that has come as a result of frequent head trauma sustained by hockey enforcers.

+In American football

+In American football, particularly in the National Football League (NFL), the enforcer role is usually filled by defensive players such as linebackers or safeties.
+Their primary function is to intimidate opposing offensive players—especially receivers running routes across the middle of the field—through hard, legal hits that make them hesitant to catch passes.

+Historic examples of NFL enforcers include Jack Tatum of the Oakland Raiders, whose vicious hits earned him the nickname "The Assassin", and Dick Butkus of the Chicago Bears.
+In more recent decades, players like Steve Atwater and Kam Chancellor of the Seattle Seahawks' "Legion of Boom" secondary served as the quintessential modern enforcers.
+However, due to increased player safety initiatives and strict penalties against "targeting" and hits to the head, the traditional enforcer role has been heavily regulated and minimized in the modern game.

+In association football

+In association football (soccer), an enforcer is typically a defensive midfielder (often referred to as a "destroyer" or "hard man") whose role is to disrupt the opposition's attacking play, win back possession through aggressive tackling, and protect the team's more creative, attacking players.
+Enforcers are known for their stamina, physical strength, and uncompromising nature, often accruing a high number of yellow and red cards.

+Notable football enforcers include Roy Keane, who famously captained Manchester United and asserted midfield dominance through fierce tackling and intimidation; Gennaro Gattuso of AC Milan; and Vinnie Jones, a central figure of the Wimbledon F.C.
+"Crazy Gang" in the 1980s and 1990s.